 Rates and fees

-The Quicksilver Student card falls a bit short when it comes to its ongoing rates and fees.
-While you won’t have to worry about offsetting the cost of an annual fee or getting hit with a penalty APR should you have trouble paying on time, the card’s ongoing APR of 26.99 percent variable is quite high.
-This is much higher than the average credit card interest rate, and given students are typically less experienced with credit cards, a high APR could prove risky.
+The Quicksilver Student card is pretty standard on its rates and fees compared to other student credit cards.
+You won’t have to worry about offsetting the cost of an annual fee or getting hit with a penalty APR should you have trouble paying on time.
+Plus, the card’s ongoing variable APR of 17.99 percent to 27.99 percent is a slight decrease from its previous variable APR of 26.99 percent.
+The lower end is comparable to the average credit card interest rate, and given students are typically less experienced with credit cards, this lower potential APR is less risky.

-You’ll also face a late fee of up to $40 if you slip up and miss a payment due date.
-And unlike the Discover it Student Cash Back card, which waives your first late payment fee (up to $40 thereafter), the Quicksilver Student card does not let this fee slide the first time you miss a due date.
+However, you’ll face a late fee of up to $40 if you slip up and miss a payment due date.
+And unlike the Discover it® Student Cash Back, which waives your first late payment fee (up to $41 thereafter), the Quicksilver Student card does not let this fee slide the first time you miss a due date.

-Unlike the non-student version, the Quicksilver Student card does not carry a 0% introductory offer on purchases.
+Unlike the non-student version, the Quicksilver Student card does not carry a 0 percent introductory offer on purchases.
 This may be a deal-breaker for students who could use some help chipping away at large purchases like textbooks or a laptop while avoiding interest.
-A few competing student cards offer no-interest periods of six months or more on new purchases.
+A few competing student cards offer zero-interest periods of six months or more on new purchases.